sfwa/ukf/README.md

 >;
 ```

-Specialisations of the measurement noise covariance (or measurement noise
-root covariance for the SR-UKF), process model (for state estimation filters)
+Specialisations of the process model (for state estimation filters) and
-and measurement model must also be provided.
+measurement model must also be provided.

 ### Process model